ATX: Power supply

 Generally, supply voltages must be within ±5% of their nominal values at all times.
 The little-used negative supply voltages, however, have a ±10% tolerance.
 There is a specification for ripple in a 10 Hz–20 MHz bandwidth:

-The 20–24-pin Molex Mini-Fit Jr. has a power rating of 600 volts, 8 amperes maximum per pin (while using 18 AWG wire).
+The 20–24-pin Molex Mini-Fit Jr. has a power rating of, 9 amperes maximum per pin).
 As large server motherboards and 3D graphics cards have required progressively more and more power to operate, it has been necessary to revise and extend the standard beyond the original 20-pin connector, to allow more current using multiple additional pins in parallel.
 The low circuit voltage is the restriction on power flow through each connector pin; at the maximum rated voltage, a single Mini-Fit Jr pin would be capable of 4800 watts.

 Physical characteristics

 ATX power supplies generally have the dimensions of 150 × 86 × 140 mm, with the width and height being the same as the preceding LPX (Low Profile eXtension) form factor (which are often incorrectly referred to as "AT" power supplies due to their ubiquitous use in later AT and Baby AT systems, even though the actual AT and Baby AT power supply form factors were physically larger) and share a common mounting layout of four screws arranged on the back side of the unit.
 That last dimension, the 140 mm depth, is frequently varied, with depths of 160, 180, 200 and 230 mm used to accommodate higher power, larger fan and/or modular connectors.